Cloud computing

 utility company.
 Sometimes cloud computing is free or paid-for in

-other ways (Hotmail is subsidized by advertising, for example).
+other ways (Outlook is subsidized by advertising, for example).

 Just like electricity, you can buy as much or as little of a cloud computing service as you need from